This is a modern tale, if ever there was one.

 Panic!
 Searching!
 Realization.
 Acceptance?
 And then…

 I have two theories, but the likeliest is user error.
-I went in yesterday and cleaned out a bunch of dead drafts (emails that I had started but gone nowhere) and I must have deleted today’s draft.
+I went in yesterday and cleaned out a bunch of dead drafts (emails that I had started but went nowhere) and I must have deleted today’s draft.

 I was faced with a decision.
 Do I just evaporate today and assume that no one is paying enough attention to notice?
 Or do I write a quick email and share this imperfect moment with you?